Christmas yule log

 More Winter Recipes You will Like:

-Now we can add the sour cream (or yogurt if that’s what you are using) and the softened butter.
+• Now we can add 5 tablespoons of sour cream and 1/4 cup of softened unsalted butter.
 Mix well for a further 1 or so minutes until everything is well combined.

 Cake mix